huggingface/blog/supercharge-customer-service-with-machine-learning.md

 ```

 Cool, we see that the model seems to learn something!
-Training loss and validation loss is going down and the accuracy also ends up being well over random chance (20%).
-Interestingly, we see accuracy of around **58.6 %** already after 5000 steps which doesn't improve that much anymore afterward.
+Training loss and validation loss are going down and the accuracy also ends up being well over random chance (20%).
+Interestingly, we see an accuracy of around **58.6 %** after only 5000 steps which doesn't improve that much anymore afterward.
 Choosing a bigger model or training for longer would have probably given better results here, but that's good enough for our hypothetical use case!

 Alright, finally let's upload the model checkpoint to the Hub.